open-education-hub/essentials-security/welcome-to-linux/index.md

 ### Challenge: Jumbled

-The [flag](./activities/jumbled/src/flag) you're given does contain the actual flag, but not quite.
+The flag you're given in `activities/jumbled/public/flag` does contain the actual flag, but not quite.
 Use your Python skills to reconstruct it.

 ## Further Reading